Bishurestz/GUI_ML_IDS/README.md

 ## Notes

-- See `code details.docx` and `NETWATCH_capstone_project.docx` for extended write-up and technical documentation.
+- See `NETWATCH_capstone_project.docx` for extended write-up and technical documentation.